R. Phillip Haire

 Robert Phillip Haire (May 1, 1936 – October 8, 2024) was an American politician who was a Democratic member of the North Carolina House of Representatives representing District 119, covering Haywood, Jackson, Macon, and Swain counties.
 An attorney from Sylva, North Carolina, Haire served a total of seven terms in the state House.
 He announced in December 2011 that he would not seek another term in the House.

+Personal life

+Haire was born on May 1, 1936 to Herman Earl Haire (1908-1995) and Pauline Jackson (1910-1917) in Caretta, West Virginia and grew up in West Jefferson, North Carolina.
+He was of Irish, English, and German descent.
+He married his first wife, Nancye Carol Smathers, on August 29, 1959 in Waynesville, North Carolina.
+He later married Connie M. and had four children.
 Haire died on October 8, 2024, at the age of 88.